B Lee Aultman

 B Lee Aultman, PhD, teaches courses in American politics, queer and trans studies, critical race theory, and theories of democratic organizing.
 Their research concerns ordinary life among trans and gender nonnormative people.
-They argue that the “trans ordinary” becomes a critique against solely anti-normative movements concerning sex/gender systems.
-Their proposed book aims to provide evidence of an ordinary politics that includes methods of self-management and affective structures of belonging.
-They hope to contribute to the growing archive of trans politics and the literature on the ordinariness of queer being.
-B is nonbinary transfeminine and uses they/them pronouns.
+Their book, A Politics of the Trans Ordinary (advance contract, SUNY Press) contributes to the growing archive of trans politics and the literature on the ordinariness of queer being.
+B is nonbinary, identifies as transfeminine, and uses they/them pronouns.

 More About Me

 Trans Politics, Queer Theory, Gender Studies, Phenomenology, Affect Theory, Critical Race Studies

 Introduction to US Politics

 Aultman, B L. “Injurious Acts: Notes on Happiness from the Trans Ordinary.”
 2019.
 In “Happiness,” edited by Juliane Roemhild.
 Special issue, Writing from Below.
 Available at https://writingfrombelow.org/happiness/injurious-acts-notes-on-happiness-from-the-trans-ordinary-aultman/